tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

   * <a href="http://www.iis.net/downloads/community/2007/05/wcat-63-%28x64%29" title="WCAT 6.3 download on iis.net" target="_blank">WCAT 6.3</a>
   * <a href="http://www.mozilla.org/en-US/firefox/new/" title="Firefox download" target="_blank">FireFox 146 (or whatever)</a>

-As noted, the Firefox and mercurial installs didn&#8217;t match, version-wise, but everything else I kept the same as the Jenkins build server.
+As noted, the Firefox and mercurial installs didn't match, version-wise, but everything else I kept the same as the Jenkins build server.

 ## Creating the CI Build